mouadk/Insomnihack2024/bypassing-using-memory-abuse/README.md

 This is a PoC where we abuse memory access through unsafe to bypass RASP.
 The idea is to read the base address of the libjvm and then either read also the symbol or predefine it for a known global variable and navigate the memory space until we reach the InstrumentationImpl object representing the agent itself and redefine classes and thus bypass RASP.

-We do it step by step to avoid being detected (it looks like when the request parameter exceeds a certain treshold, we get blocked by Contrast):
+We do it step by step to avoid being detected (it looks like when the request parameter exceeds a certain treshold, we get blocked by the agent):
 1. mvn clean package
 2. docker build . -t cve-2022-22965-exploit
-3. docker run -v $(pwd)/contrast-config.yaml:/opt/agent/contrast-config.yaml  -p 8080:8080 -p 8000:8000 cve-2022-22965-exploit
+3. docker run -p 8080:8080 -p 8000:8000 cve-2022-22965-exploit
 4. curl http://localhost:8080/exploit/greeting
 5. python3 -m pip install -r requirements.txt
 6. First deploy jvm base address backdoor: